This article is part of a larger series on Payroll Services.

 Rippling: Best for Tech-heavy Businesses Needing HR, Payroll & IT Tools to Manage the Contractor Lifecycle

 If you need to assign computers with company-approved apps to contractors, its IT tools can help you set up and deploy devices.
-And when your contractors have ended their contracts with you, it can send offboarding documents, revoke app access, and remotely lock company-assigned computers.
+When your contractors have ended their contracts with you, it can send offboarding documents, revoke app access, and remotely lock company-assigned computers.

-Scoring 3.71 out of 5 in our evaluation, it received ratings of 4 and up in nearly all criteria—except pricing and payroll functionalities.
+Scoring 3.99 out of 5 in our evaluation, it received ratings of 4 and up in nearly all criteria—except pricing and payroll functionalities.
 While Rippling efficiently handles payments for all types of contractors, including those working internationally, it lacks the contractor-only plan that both Square Payroll and Gusto offer.
 It also only supports payments via direct deposits and manual checks.
-This is unlike Gusto, Square, and OnPay, which have multiple payment options that even include either pay cards or a pay-on-demand feature.
-However, users still rated Rippling highly, as its intuitive interface allows them to easily manage HR, payroll, and IT.
+This is unlike Gusto, Square, Deel, and OnPay, which have multiple payment options that even include either pay cards or a pay-on-demand feature.

 Rippling Key Features